-An investment in the Distributor Options or the Class A Common Stock involves special considerations and significant risks, including, but not limited to, those discussed or referred to below.
-Prospective investors should carefully consider the following risks and information in conjunction with the other information contained in this Prospectus before acquiring Distributor Options or shares of Class A Common Stock.
+An investment in the Class A Common Stock involves special considerations and significant risks, including, but not limited to, those discussed or referred to below.
+Prospective investors should carefully consider the following risks and information in conjunction with the other information contained in this Prospectus before purchasing shares of Class A Common Stock.